Our keyboardist and manager, Anna, took some time to reflect on how much Chloe & the Steel Strings has helped her grow personally and professionally.

 Don’t compare yourself to others

 There is unavoidable competition in almost any life path, and with that comes self-doubt and comparison.
 Comparison can go both directions – you can compare yourself to someone who is doing better than you, or you can compare yourself to someone who is doing worse.
 Both modes of comparison are harmful because they move your focus from the path that you’re on, to one that someone else is on.

 We’ve realized that every artist and musician is on his or her own path, and that we’re the only people we can be.
 While we have learned a lot from the companionship and leadership of older, more established bands, we try to avoid comparing our success to theirs, since we’re not on the same path.

 I hope our story inspires you to continue pursuing your own goals in an intentional way!
-For more information about Chloe and the Steel Strings, visit our Facebook, and listen to our new single, ‘Like Mad,’ on Spotify.
+For more information about Chloe & the Steel Strings, visit our website, and Facebook.
+And listen to our new single, ‘Like Mad,’ on Spotify.